 Perez insured her car under a so-called "basic" policy with $10,000 in liability coverage.
 When she applied for insurance, she did not list Machuca, the father of her two children, as a resident of her household.
 In a recorded statement five days after the accident, Perez acknowledged that Machuca lived with her.

 Citizens United filed a lawsuit seeking an order that, among other things, the policy was void due to a material misrepresentation and the voided policy provided no liability coverage to innocent third parties, such as Green.

-Not only did the trial court and the appellate court reject this argument, but also decided that the coverage available to Green was more than the $10,000 provided by Perez’s policy.
-The court held that an innocent third party has the right to expect that all other drivers will be insured to the extent required by compulsory insurance.
-Even though drivers may choose the $10,000 limit “basic” policy after receiving a disclaimer, auto insurers are required to offer a so-called “standard” policy of at least $15,000 per person and $30,000 per occurrence.
+Not only did the Court reject this argument, but it also decided that the coverage available to Green was more than the $10,000 provided by Perez's policy.
+This is because an innocent third party has the right to expect that all other drivers will be insured to the extent required by compulsory insurance.
+Even though drivers may choose the $10,000 limit "basic" policy after receiving a disclaimer, auto insurers are required to offer a so-called "standard" policy of at least $15,000 per person and $30,000 per occurrence.
 According to the Court, this is the level of coverage that Green, an innocent third party, was entitled to expect.